livewire/livewire/docs/1_blow_my_mind.md

 ```

 ## Frontent <3 Backend
-The all-backend approach was so simple, so clean, so easily testable.
-However, every user interaction required a full-page reload, and this just wasn't enough.
-We went all crazy with SPAs and completely separated the front-end from the backend.
-We thought this was better for some reason.
-Our front-ends were buttery smooth, but we were writing twice as much code as before and managing two codebases, not to mention testing both parts seperately and together was rediculously hard.
-The complexity was just overwhelming.
-Now, in the future, the line between front-end and backend will become fuzzy as we come up with frameworks that take care of the tedius front-end wiring we were doing before.
-Introducing: Livewire.
+The full-page reload approach is simple, clean, and easily testable.
+However, every user interaction requires a full-page reload.
+Alternatively, the JS-heavy front-end provides the user with a smooth UI, but at the cost of adding loads of complexity to the application and essentially maintaining two separate code-bases for one application.

+Livewire attempts to solve the pain points of both paradaigms by allowing you to write & manage the UI in Laravel/PHP, but provide the user with a smooth interface.
+Take a look at what the TODO app looks like written using Livewire.

 *routes file*
 ```php